 Kameron Dunbar is a 2017 Mount Vernon Leadership Fellow, ENTJ, and 60/40 Faygo connoisseur.
-He’s a third-year student at Oberlin College studying what makes people, places, things and institutions tick and how to keep them ticking.
-A Politics major, he understands the complexity of groups and organizations and seeks to help them run effectively while reaching new heights.
+He’s a third-year student at Oberlin College studying what makes people, places, and institutions tick and how to keep them ticking.
+Kameron studies Politics as an avenue to understanding the complexity of groups and organizations and seeks to help them run effectively while reaching new heights.
 Social justice and equity are at the center of his values, which is evidenced by his coursework in Africana Studies and concentration in Peace and Conflict Studies.

-A true communicator at heart, Kameron is pursuing a minor in Rhetoric and Composition to aid him in developing his ability to present various ideas and thought.
-He does so not by stark delivery of words on a page, but by touching hearts and tapping into minds.
-Communications, broadly, has become one of his passions, and he has demonstrated so by practicing communications work in several political offices including those of the U.S. Senate, the U.S. House of Representatives, and the Detroit Mayor’s Office.
+A true communicator at heart, Kameron is pursuing a minor in Rhetoric and Composition to aid him in developing his ability to effectively and appropriately express various ideas through and written and oral outlets.
+Broadly speaking, political communications has become one of his passions.
+He has demonstrated so by carrying out communications work in various political offices, including the U.S. Senate, the U.S. House of Representatives, and the Detroit Mayor’s Office.

 Writing is one of Kameron’s favorite activities, both professionally and recreationally.
-He’s crafted a diverse portfolio spanning many styles from striking op-eds to press releases to long-form reports.
-His writing has been featured on international platforms including The Huffington Post, Affinity Magazine, and The New York Times, and in smaller local publications such as The Oberlin Review and The Grape, Oberlin’s alternative student newspaper (where he served as the publication’s sole staff writer).
+He’s crafted a diverse portfolio spanning many styles, from striking op-eds to press releases to long-form reports.
+His writing has been featured on international platforms including The Huffington Post, Affinity Magazine, and The New York Times, and in smaller local publications such as The Oberlin Review and The Grape, Oberlin’s alternative student newspaper (where he serves as the publication’s sole staff writer and a regular columnist).